loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/figures.typ

       [Generate a unique label $l_1$.
 Under $l_1$, let $r_1$ be the next available pseudo register, then set it to $sp$ and compile the command
         $c$.
-Finally, push $l_1$ on the stack. $l_1$ and the block can be thought of as creating a procedure in a C-like language, and thus, we must be careful about nesting.],
+Finally, push $l_1$ on the stack. $l_1$ and the block can be thought of as creating a procedure in a C-like language.],
       $#scheme_pos($lambda^* x. c$)^known_[] =
       &#code_block($l_1$, meta($"let" r = "next"([], #math.italic("ptr"))$), $r = s p$, $""^-#sem[c]_(x |-> r)$) \
       & #code_box($push_(s p)(l_1)$)$,